 Stay safe during Labour Weekend Please remember to take all the usual precautions this Labour Weekend.
 Long weekends and fine weather are a great opportunity to socialise – but keep doing those good hygiene practices to protect our hard won gains. for all updates: www.covid19.govt.nz

-If you have cold or flu symptoms call your doctor or Healthline and make sure you get tested.
+If you have cold or flu symptoms we recommend you stay home, and call your doctor or Healthline on 0800 358 5453 for advice about getting tested.